Framzy/Web-Portofolio-Profile/README.md

 This website created by vite + react + typescript

-This website contain
+This website contain :
 - About

 - Skills
 - Projects

 - Connect
+   - LinkedIn
+   - Instagram
+   - Github